concept: BERLIN layers of movement

 The film lasts for 45 minutes and shows Berlin's layers of movement over three days and three nights.
 In creating the film, Natascha Küderli has – as in her photomontages –developed a clear structure for the movement cycles.
 They make their way from outside to inside (the S-Bahn circular route), from north to south (by boat), and from the central district "Mitte" to the west and the east (by S-Bahn).
 Then the cycle keeps on moving by boat, underground train (U-Bahn) and tram, by car to the airport and then back to Berlin "Mitte".

 Natascha Küderli composes a coherent intertwining of these movement layers.
-Until now, she has dealt with this subject by using meticulously cut photographs of her own, which she assembles in her photo collages.
 With both of her collage techniques, pictures and film, she succeeds in illustrating the uniqueness of the overlapping and contemporaneousness of the traffic movements in a large city such as Berlin.

 The film vibrates to the rhythm of a global metropolis.
-The different speeds at which people and means of transport move during the days and nights are fascinating and unsettling at the same time and evince a clear aesthetic statement by the artist.
+The different speeds at which people and means of transport move during the days and nights is at once fascinating as well as relaxing and reflects the aesthetic sense of the artist.